How to prevent MySQL Injection attacks in WordPress. Image shows a laptop icon with a large red exclamation point notification implying a cyberattack

 promotional image used for Wordfence plugin in the WordPress directory.
 WordPress SQL Injection

-2. Prevent SQL Injections with Wordfence Security
+2. Prevent SQL injections with Wordfence Security

 Designed specifically for WordPress, Wordfence Security gives your website another firewall to prevent SQL injections, offers Two-Factor Authentication (2FA), and scans for malware—specifically, WordPress SQL injections.